-Eremophila ‘Beryl’s Blue’ arose in a Victorian garden and has been in cultivation since 1998.
-E. nivea is one of the parents whilst the other may be E. caerulea.
+Eremophila ‘Beryls Blue’ arose in a Victorian garden and has been in cultivation since 1998.
+E. nivea is one of the parents whilst the other is reported to be either E. caerulea or E. densiflora subsp. pubiflora.
 Certainly the foliage is reminiscent of E. nivea whist the colour and size of flowers may reflect the blooms of E. caerulea.

-Eremophila ‘Beryl’s Blue’ is an outstanding shrub.
+Author’s notes: Eremophila ‘Beryls Blue’ is an outstanding shrub.
 The foliage shines like a beacon in the garden and the flowers add to the effect.
 Occasional tip pruning will improve foliage density.

 Both foliage and flowers are attractive features.
 In our cold climate garden (near Armidale) ‘Beryls Blue’ has proved to be more durable than E. nivea.

 Plant in a sunny spot on well-drained soil for best results.

 All cultivars must be propagated from cuttings to maintain ‘true-to-type’ forms.

 Eremophila can regenerate from the seedbank after fire with some plants able to reshoot from stem buds as well as sucker from basal areas.

 Eremophila is a substantial Australian genus of around 220 species with, likely, many undescribed species.
 Most species are found in Western Australia and other Australian arid zones.
 They occur in all states except Tasmania.
 NSW currently has 21 species with some subspecies taxa.

 See our 2023 study group article on this genus: https://resources.austplants.com.au/stories/why-do-eremophila-have-resin/

 Eremophila – from Greek Erimos (ερημος) meaning “desert” and –philos (φίλος) referring to “friend” or “beloved” – referring to the mostly desert habitats of these plants.